marcojakob/code.makery.ch/collections/library/html-css-en-part7.md

 ## Optimizing for Mobile

 With Bootstrap and the new navigation the website looks already quite appealing in a desktop browser.
-Now try opening it on a mobile phone (you will need to [publish it online](/library/html-css/part2/) to do this).
+Try opening it on a mobile phone (you will need to [publish it online](/library/html-css/part2/) to do this).

 You will notice that the page either doesn't fit the screen or the navigation is displayed too small.

 ![Mobile without Viewport](/assets/library/html-css/part7/mobile-without-viewport-de.png)

-With a `meta` info inside the `head` we can tell the mobile browsers to properly scale the page.
+With a `meta` info inside `head` we can tell the mobile browsers to properly scale the page.

 <pre class="prettyprint lang-html">
 &lt;head>